-- 1 Press the INFO button repeatedly to display the enlarged display. - "Switching the information display" (P. 40) - The enlargement frame will be displayed.

-Use to move the frame and press the button. - The area inside the frame is enlarged and displayed. - $\bf 3$ Turn the control dial to change the magnification (7×/10×). - Taking the picture or pressing the (ix) button will cancel the enlarged display. - During enlarged display, AF will not be activated even in the shutter button is pressed all the way.
+- 1 Press the INFO button repeatedly to display the enlarged display. - "Switching the information display" (P. 40) The enlargement frame will be displayed. - 2 Use (1) to move the frame and press the (8) button. - The area inside the frame is enlarged and displayed. - 3 Turn the control dial to change the magnification (7×/10×). - Pressing the (ix) button will cancel the enlarged display. - During enlarged display, AF will not be activated even in the shutter button is pressed all the way.
 You can take the picture after checking the focus in the enlarged display.